 You can certainly tell when the Great Patriarchal Pachyderm has been stung by a gadfly.
-Toward the end of the 19th century, when the notion that human civilisation began a few thousand years ago was conclusively disproved, it was also discovered that most civilisations before a certain point had an almost exclusively feminine iconography.
-Scholars began to speak of matriarchy and of matriarchal civilisations.
+Toward the end of the 19th century, when the notion that human civilization began a few thousand years ago was conclusively disproved, it was also discovered that most civilizations before a certain point had an almost exclusively feminine iconography.
+Scholars began to speak of matriarchy and of matriarchal civilizations.

 The 20th century brought much more evidence of this kind.
 James Melaart, who was in charge of the excavation of Catal Huyuk, the largest neolithic site yet discovered, wrote:

 "Between 9000 and 7000 b.c. art makes its appearance in the Near East in the form of statuettes of the supreme deity, the Great Goddess."